An enlarged prostate can be troublesome and affects quite a large percentage of the aging male population.

 This is the brand name of a drug known as Silodosin.
 A pharmaceutical company known as Allergan developed the drug.

 Rapaflo is only available with a prescription.
 Patients do need to realize that the medicine will not actually treat the enlargement of their prostate, but rather act as a way of reducing symptoms.

 It is essential to understand how Rapaflo works.
 This drug is classified as an alpha-adrenergic blocker.
 It is not a drug that will actually cause the prostate to shrink.
 Instead, it rather acts on the muscles that are located at the site of the bladder and the prostate.

 In turn, the patient may experience a relief of symptoms caused by Benign Prostatic Hyperplasia.

-Rapaflo Silodosin is used to help men who experience symptoms associated with Benign Prostatic Hyperplasia.
+Rapaflo Silodosin is used as a treatment for BPH.
 This condition causes the prostate to become enlarged.

 As a result, there is a constriction of urine flow when the gland is enlarged.
 This causes symptoms like urinary difficulty and the inability to maintain their urine stream.

 Rapaflo acts as an alpha-adrenergic blocker, which causes the relationship of muscles in the prostate.
 The drug also works on the bladder’s neck muscle.